pyinstaller/pyinstaller/doc/advanced-topics.rst

 |PyInstaller| injects its code into the
 normal Python import mechanism.
 Python allows this;
-the support is described in `PEP 302`_  "New Import Hooks".
+the support is described in :pep:`302`  "New Import Hooks".

 PyInstaller implements the PEP 302 specification for importing built-in modules,